dbabbs/alexa-hls/index.md

 In the previous step, we created an AWS Lambda function to host and execute our skill's logic.

-Before we start writing code, let's head over to the [HERE Developer portal](https://developer.here.com/) to grab our application's keys.
-Sign in and create a new project.
+Before we start writing code, let's head over to the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07JPLG9SR) to grab our application's keys.
+Sign up and create a new project inside the marketplace.

 Under the JavaScript/REST section, click `Generate App ID and App Code`.
 Grab and save these keys, we'll be using them shortly.